Local History & Genealogy Collections

 - A file listing persons from Alamance County who died in World War I.

 - A file listing the graves of Alamance County Revolutionary War soldiers.

-The Local History Collection at May Memorial is a repository for the ancestor charts of members of the Alamance County Genealogical society and for the Society’s collection of genealogical journals.
-As well as works on the history and genealogy of Alamance County and its neighboring counties — Caswell, Chatham, Guilford, Orange, Randolph and Rockingham.
+The Local History Collection at May Memorial Library contains works on the history and genealogy of Alamance County and its neighboring counties — Caswell, Chatham, Guilford, Orange, Randolph and Rockingham.
+The collection is also a repository for the ancestor charts of members of the Alamance County Genealogical society and for the Society’s collection of genealogical journals.

 The Local History collection at May Memorial Library welcomes donations of materials of local interest.
-However, lack of archival quality storage facilities prevents the acquisition of photographs or of certain materials in fragile or delicate condition.
+However, lack of archival quality storage facilities prevents the acquisition of certain materials in fragile or delicate condition.

-- A collection of yearbooks from High Schools and Colleges in Alamance County and North Carolina
+- Yearbooks from High Schools and Colleges in Alamance County and North Carolina

 - Genealogical notes on local families of German descent and Lutheran and Reformed Church records translated from German by the late Rev. David I. Offman, Lutheran minister.

-- A scrapbook concerning the life of physician and blood-banking pioneer, Dr. Charles Richard Drew, who died in a traffic accident in Alamance County in 1950 and is memorialized by a local monument.
+- Scrapbook of the life of physician and blood-banking pioneer, Dr. Charles Richard Drew, who died in a traffic accident in Alamance County in 1950.

-- Manuscripts of the column “In Days Gone By” written by the late Julian Hughes in the Burlington Times-News regarding early Burlington people and places.
+- “In Days Gone By” newspaper column written by the late Julian Hughes in the Burlington Times-News regarding early Burlington people and places.
 An index to the articles is available.

-- Early Burlington photographs from City of Burlington, Alamance County promotional pamphlet published in 1906 by O.F.
+- Early photographs from a Burlington, NC promotional pamphlet published in 1906 by O.F.
 Crowson held by the May Memorial Library Local History Collection.
-Several unidentified family photographs from the library collection are also included.
 View the photographs here.